 Got a favorite lasagne, enchilada, or marinara sauce?
 Chances are it will freeze beautifully.
 Go through your favorite recipes and identify what your family loves that you can make ahead.

-If you need some inspiration, check out my book Not Your Mother’s Make-Ahead and Freeze Cookbook from your local library or get it on Amazon.
+If you need some inspiration, check out my freezer cookbook Not Your Mother’s Make-Ahead and Freeze Cookbook from your local library or get it on Amazon.
 There are over 200 freezer-friendly recipes in that baby.

-2. Make a plan.
+2. Make a cooking plan.

-To do a freezer cooking session, you’re going to want to order the preparation of these recipes in a way that makes the most economical use of your time.
+You’re going to want to order the preparation of these recipes in a way that makes the most economical use of your time.
 You’ll also need to make a grocery list of all your ingredients as well as make a prep list of things to chop, precook, shred, and slice.

 3. Go shopping.

 Trust me when I say you want to double check your grocery list and make sure you have all the necessary ingredients on hand before you start your cooking session.
 You’re going to want to be able to get cooking without a lot of interruptions.

 4. Get prepping.

 Practice the cooking method of mise en place.
 Have everything ready to go to assemble your meals.
 Prep the vegetables, cheese, and other things that will go into each dish.
-It will make your assembly time go super quick.

 Once you’ve got all your ingredients, start the assembly line of meal making.
 Once you get rolling and see that stack of meals grow, you’ll be encouraged and gain steam.